home26/WebsiteOfHong/content/project/intern/index.md

 ---
-title: Summer Internship-China At Mobile Company
+title: Summer Internship At China Mobile Company
 summary: An example of using the in-built project page.
 tags:
 - Deep Learning